 For research and scholarly activity not falling under PHS guidelines, research integrity is expected to be followed as described in the General Policy.
 Cases of misconduct in non-PHS supported projects should also be reported to the Academic Integrity Officer of Hendrix College.
 If the Academic Integrity Officer finds sufficient evidence of misconduct, the procedures outlined in Parts V-VIII described below will be initiated.

-Cases of Institutional Animal Care and Use Committee (IACUC and/or Human Subjects Research Board (HSRB) violations will also be forwarded to the Academic Integrity Officer, who will then determine if these violations constitute research integrity misconduct.
+Cases of Institutional Animal Care and Use Committee (IACUC) and/or Human Subjects Research Board (HSRB) violations are also forwarded to the Academic Integrity Officer, who then determines if these violations constitute research integrity misconduct.

 institutional official.
 Particular